-0.5 credit INTERNATIONAL CUISINE.
+662 INTERNATIONAL CUISINE.
 This course will broaden students' global understanding and appreciation of food from all parts of the world and the rich heritage that has contributed to them, while developing International cookery techniques.
 Students will gain a better understanding of our world by experiencing its food, religion and culture.
 Weekly food labs will be used to create food from around the world.
 Minimum lab fee is \$50.00.

 Prerequisite: Foods and Nutrition I One semester for grades 10-12.
-0.5 credit - 664 CHILD DEVELOPMENT.
-This course includes not only learning about the physical maturation of children, but also their social, emotional and intellectual development.
-Special topics covered include prenatal development, birth defects, infertility, child psychology, effective parenting skills and the moral implications that touch these subjects.
-This course is helpful, but not limited, to those interested in the health care field, child care or education. - One semester for grades 11-12.

-0.5 credit FASHION AND DESIGN I. This course will emphasize basic elements of clothing design and construction with insights into career possibilities in this field.
+- 664 CHILD DEVELOPMENT.
+This course includes not only learning about the physical maturation of children, but also their social, emotional, and intellectual development.
+Special topics covered include prenatal development, birth defects, infertility, the art of play, child psychology, effective parenting skills and the moral implications that touch these subjects.
+Students will have the opportunity to work with young children through reading, planning lesson as well as small group teaching.
+This course is helpful, but not limited, to those interested in the health care field, childcare, or education.
+One semester for grades 11-12.
+0.5 credit - 667 FASHION AND DESIGN I. This course will emphasize basic elements of clothing design and construction with insights into career possibilities in this field.
 Students will study history of fashion, fashion designers, textile fundamentals and equipment usage, culminating with the construction of at least three original garments.
 Students will also have the opportunity to learn alterations and repurposing of clothing.
 Students will need to purchase fabric and supplies for each garment they create.
 One semester for grades 10-12.
+0.5 credit

-0.5 credit 670 FASHION AND DESIGN II.
+670 FASHION AND DESIGN II.
 This course provides students with the opportunity to learn modern techniques of clothing construction and the basic elements and principles of design.
 Students will research the future of fabrics and ethical clothing, leading to designing their own fabric.
 Students will also learn alteration techniques and how to repurpose clothing.
 There will also be the opportunity to work with Fashion I students through presentations and hands-on help.
 Students will need to purchase the fabric and supplies for each garment they create.

 Prerequisite: Fashion and Design I One semester for grades 10-12.

-0.5 credit 668 HOUSING & INTERIOR DESIGN.
+668 HOUSING & INTERIOR DESIGN.
 This course will allow students to design a future home.
 Included are housing designs and cultural influences on them, current and historic house styles, floor plans and furniture selection with an emphasis on current trends in home decorating.
 Career possibilities are explored.
 Students will also review housing around the world and housing and society.
 Students develop decision-making skills that can be applied to present and future lifestyles.
-One semester for grades 10-12.

-0.5 credit

-Offered in alternate years: Offered 2024-2025

 TECHNOLOGY AND ENGINEERING

 INTRODUCTION TO STEAM.
 This course is an overview of technology and STEAM careers.
 The course includes hands-on activities, lab demonstrations, small group work and class discussions.
 Students will be introduced to topics in welding, construction, metalworking, power technology and woodworking.
 The technological method of designing, building, testing, evaluating and applying is integrated into the course.
 Students will pay for materials used.

-One semester for grades 9-12.